adrien-le-franc/EMSx.jl/README.md

 4. just call `EMSx.download_sites_data(path_to_data_folder, 1:70)` to download all 70 sites

 Note that the data is compressed to .gz file and that downloading the total amount of data requires about 5GB of disk space.

+5. finally, perform the train/test data partitioning by running `EMSx.initialize_data(path_to_data_folder, metadata/test_periods.csv))`.
+By default, pre-partitioning data files are deleted to save disk space.
+You can choose to keep them with the keyword `delete_files=false`.

+Due to the large volume of data, steps 4. and 5. can be time consuming.
+We provide parallelization options for these steps.

 ## Using EMSx.jl
 `EMSx.jl` is a package for simulating the control of an electric microgrid on testing periods of one week.
 We have a pool of 70 microgrids with data.
 Each microgrid is composed with